 Primary School Curriculum (Year 1 to Year 6)

-Cambridge Primary is an education programme for young learners that combine a world-class curriculum, high-quality support for teachers and integrated assessment.
+The UK National Curriculum is an education programme for young learners that combine a world-class curriculum, high-quality support for teachers and integrated assessment.

-Cambridge Primary English enables learners to communicate confidently and effectively and to develop the critical skills to respond to a range of information, media and texts with understanding and enjoyment.
+The UK National Curriculum English enables learners to communicate confidently and effectively and to develop the critical skills to respond to a range of information, media and texts with understanding and enjoyment.
 Learners who follow this curriculum framework will develop a first language competency in English based on a curriculum designed to be successful in any culture and to promote cross-cultural understanding.

 English as a second language